gyf1214/ruby-caffe/README.md

 - `--with-blas-include=<path>`: specify the path that contains the blas headers
 - `--with-blas-dir=<path>`: the same as `--with-blas-include=<path>/include`
 - `--enable-gpu` & `--disable-gpu`: specify GPU mode of caffe, enabled by default
-- `--enable-mkl` & `--disable-mkl`: specify if Intel MKL is used as blas library, if neither flags are set `exconf.rb` will search for `cblas.h` first and then `mkl.h` if fails
+- `--enable-mkl` & `--disable-mkl`: specify if Intel MKL is used as blas library, if neither flags are set `extconf.rb` will search for `cblas.h` first and then `mkl.h` if fails

 If `rake` is used to build the extension, use: